Your new email signature experience is only a few clicks away! Start your free trial today.

 <img src="cid:myimagecid" />

-However, when you add images to email signatures for Outlook, Gmail, and other email clients, the size of the messages increases.
-This means there is a risk that the images will appear as separate attachments in some email clients.
+This means there’s a risk that the images will appear as separate attachments in some email clients.
 There are also known issues with images being stripped out of emails and increasing in size on iOS devices.

 How to host images in email signatures

 If you don’t want email signature images to appear as attachments, we recommend saving and hosting them.
 You can do this on a web server or via a free image hosting site like Imgur or Flickr.
-They will then be referenced in the email using a web URL.
+They’ll then be referenced in the email using a web URL.
 This is known as hosting or linking images:

 A hosted/linked image would typically look like this: